ZPump/zPump/docs/smart-contracts/ptf-vault.md

 Behaviour:
 - Transfers `amount` from vault token account to destination ATA, signed by the pool PDA.
 - Updates vault accounting (e.g. `total_withdrawn`).
+- The pool authority account must be a signer and owned by `ptf_pool`; arbitrary accounts can no longer trigger releases.

 ## Security Considerations